leondgarse/Atom_notebook/2017/01-14_github.md

   ```
 ***

-# <span style="color:#ff0000;">Configure Git to sync your fork with the original Spoon-Knife repository
+# Configure Git to sync your fork with the original Spoon-Knife repository
   ```python
   When you fork a project in order to propose changes to the original repository, you can configure Git to pull changes from the original, or upstream, repository into the local clone of your fork.
   On GitHub, navigate to the octocat/Spoon-Knife repository.